globocom/secDevLabs/owasp-top10-2017-apps/a6/stegonography/README.md

 ### 🔥

 Having a look at the token's name, we get a strong indication that the app might be running NodeJS.
-By using `searchsploit` an attacker could find a malicious code to exploit this vulnerability.
+By using `searchsploit` an attacker could find a malicious code to exploit a NodeJS vulnerability.

 To install this tool, simply type the following in your OSX terminal: